-Authority: Vice Chancellor for Finance and Business
+Authority: Vice Chancellor for Finance and Administration

 History: First Issued: October 1, 1991.
-Last Revised: September 1, 2008.
+Last Revised: August 22, 2013.

-3.1.
+2.1.
 Because U.S. banking institutions generally require a valid Social Security number for mandatory federal reporting purposes, foreign nationals who experience a waiting period before being issued a Social Security number (SSN) may encounter difficulty in opening a U.S. bank account.
 Such individuals will be paid temporarily by paper paychecks but are required to enroll in Direct Deposit as soon as their SSNs are issued.

-3.2.
+2.2.
 Work -Study students will be paid by paper check, which may be picked up at Payroll on the pay date, unless they actively authorize direct deposit of their pay through Employee Self Service or by completing a Direct Deposit Enrollment Form.

-3.3.
+2.3.
 A one-time payment to an individual, such as an honorarium to a visiting foreign national, may be exempted if the Director of Payroll deems direct deposit enrollment impracticable.

-3.4.
+2.4.
 Other exceptions will be considered only for compelling reasons by the Vice Chancellor for Finance & Business, upon recommendation of the Director of Payroll.

-4.2 The same bank account designated by the individual for direct deposit of pay also serves as the individual’s default account for reimbursement of university-related expenses, such as travel.
-Individuals who wish to have their business-related reimbursements directed to an account other than the one to which their pay is deposited should complete an Expense Reimbursement Direct Deposit Bank Account Information/Change Form through the Accounting Office.
+4.3.
+The bank account designated to receive the ‘Balance’ of the individual’s paychecks for direct deposit of pay also serves as the individual’s default account for reimbursement of NCFlex – flexible medical and dependent care spending account(s) (FSA) claims, if enrolled, as well as university business-related expenses, such as travel expense reimbursements.
+Individuals who wish to have their business-related reimbursements directed to an account other than the ‘Balance’-designated account to which their pay is deposited should complete an Expense Reimbursement Direct Deposit Bank Account Information/Change Form through the Accounting Office.